pchandra181/PROOF-OF-P-EQUAL-NP/README.md

     *   Illinois Institute of Technology (IIT), Chicago
     *   Email: lfortnow@iit.edu
     *   [Professional Profile](https://www.iit.edu/directory/people/lance-fortnow)
-### A Hope for Time Travel
-According to the **Cross-Mass Theory**, since an object can theoretically surpass the speed of light when force is applied in the direction of motion with minimal resistance, it opens the door to **Time Travel**.
-By breaking the light barrier ($c$), the traditional constraints of space-time causality could be bypassed, allowing for theoretical temporal displacement.

-### Anti-Gravity & Cross-Mass (Anti-Grav) Craft
-The equation suggests a method for creating **Anti-Gravity propulsion**.
-By manipulating the velocity vectors and mass interaction ($m_1$ and $m_2$), a "Cross-Mass Craft" could negate gravitational pull.
-- Since energy is generated from vector differences, a craft could create its own internal equilibrium or "mass-less" state relative to external gravity.
-- This would allow for friction-less, high-speed travel through any medium (vacuum or atmosphere).

 ## Background
 The foundation of computational complexity was established by the **Cook-Levin Theorem**, which proved that the Boolean Satisfiability Problem (SAT) is the first **NP-Complete** problem.
 This implies that any NP problem can be reduced to SAT.
 For decades, the mathematical community has sought to determine whether **P = NP**; by solving SAT within polynomial limits, this work provides a definitive answer to that long-standing challenge.
-## 4. Fundamental Claim
-This theory challenges Einstein’s $E = mc^2$, which states that a mass approaching the speed of light undergoes exponential mass increase, preventing it from exceeding light speed.

-**The Cross-Mass theory claims:**
-- If a force is applied in the same direction as the mass is already moving, then the energy requirement becomes minimal.
-- As a result, the object can theoretically surpass the speed of light, because opposing forces (drag, resistance) become nearly zero.

 # CROSS-IS-SAT : A Formal Proof of P=NP